-Coco fibers are extremely compact which is great for van life, they just need to be rrehydrated before use.
+Coco fibers are extremely compact which is great for van life, they just need to be rehydrated before use.

 The downside of the composting toilet is that they do draw a little bit of 12v power for the fan (nothing to worry about) and they are expensive.

-Check out the Nature’s Head reviews and current price on Amazon
+Check out the Nature’s Head reviews and current prices on Amazon

 Nature’s Head – It’s the king of Off Grid Toilets and it’s an investment.

-Typical installations see these units mounted on an externally facing wall and an access hatch will need to be cut, if that is your plan.
-The more expensive models allow you to plumb-in a water supply from your main vehicle tank.
-Most people use chemicals which will reduce the smell but that can also become costly and isn’t great for the environment.
+Typical installations see these units mounted on an externally facing wall and an access hatch will need to be cut if that is your plan.
+The more expensive models allow you to plumb in a water supply from your main vehicle tank.
+Most people use chemicals that will reduce the smell but that can also become costly and isn’t great for the environment.
 If you go for one of these options, we recommend using a product like this for cleaning which is environmentally friendly

 Limited Space Toilet

 The Clean Waste Portable Toilet is an ideal solution for those of us who have limited space as it folds up into a very compact space.
 The downside is that it means using plastic bags each time you use the toilet.